 What is Developmental Education at UT Dallas?

 Students who are required to take the TSI Assessment and do not score at the college readiness levels will be required to register for Developmental Education courses for all areas in which they did not achieve the stated cut-score.
 UT Dallas does not offer Developmental Education coursework, so registration for Developmental Education can be done at a community college of the students’ choosing.
 Students must work with their UT Dallas School academic advisor and the UT Dallas TSI coordinator to ensure they are properly enrolled in courses at UT Dallas as well as Developmental Education courses at a local community college.
 If at any time during the semester a student is in violation of this policy, the student may be dropped from their UTD course(s).
 Note: UTD requires students be TSI complete prior to upper lever coursework beyond 59 credit hours.

 Placement and Enrollment into Developmental Education

-UT Dallas recommends that students enroll in Developmental Education courses at Richland College, with whom UT Dallas has a collaborative relationship.
-UT Dallas has an information sharing agreement with Richland College that makes it easier to track and verify student enrollment and course completion.
-However, students may enroll in Developmental Education courses at another local community college.
+UT Dallas students may enroll in Developmental Education courses at a local community college of their choosing.
 Students should discuss this with their UT Dallas School academic advisor and the UT Dallas TSI coordinator.
 Students are required to successfully complete the developmental coursework sequence at the community college to become TSI complete.
 A student can only become TSI complete if they have completed the highest level of the developmental education coursework at the community college or until they reach the college-ready standard on the TSI Assessment.